How to Get a Business Loan

 What is a business loan?

-What exactly is a “Start-Up Loan”?
+What exactly is a ‘start-up loan'?

 Since its inception in 2012, the government-backed start-up loans initiative has had a significant effect, helping to fund roughly 68,000 firms to the tune of £543.8m.

-• A simple, fixed interest rate of 6% that's straightforward to grasp.
+• A simple, fixed interest rate of 6%

-• Get a loan of up to £20,000.
+• Get a loan of up to £20,000

 • Costs for prepayment are waived.

-• Repayment plans ranging from one to five years are available.
+• Repayment plans ranging from one to five years

 Guidelines for seeking a seed capital loan

-• 📖 Your National Insurance Number.
+• 📖 Your National Insurance number

 Once you have that, you can begin.